-I am always amazed that simply melting chopped chocolate in hot cream produces something as wonderful as ganache.
-The ganache can be used warm as a fudge sauce poured over a cake as in the Pound of Chocolate Cake, or used as a glaze or filling.–Elinor Klivans
+Simply melting chopped chocolate in hot cream produces something wonderful.
+The ganache can be used warm as a fudge sauce poured over a cake as in the Pound of Chocolate Cake or used as a glaze or filling.–Elinor Klivans

 - 1 tablespoon unsalted butter

 - 9 ounces bittersweet chocolate, chopped, or 1 1/2 cups bittersweet chocolate chips

 - 1. In a medium saucepan, heat the cream and butter over low heat until the cream is hot and the butter melts.
 The hot cream mixture should form tiny bubbles and measure about 175°F (80°C) on an instant-read thermometer; do not let the mixture boil as a skin might form on the top.
 (If this happens, use a spoon to lift off the skin and discard it.)

 - 2. Remove the pan from the heat, add the chocolate, and let it stand for about 30 seconds until the hot cream mixture softens the chocolate.
 Whisk the ganache just until all of the chocolate is melted and the ganache is smooth.
 Stir in the vanilla.

 - 3. If the ganache will be poured or spread, let it cool and thicken slightly, about 30 minutes.
 It can be covered and refrigerated for up to 1 week; if it becomes too firm, it can be warmed over low heat, stirring to soften it evenly.